sandeep06011991/myblog/_papers/2018-1-1-Gigapaxos.md

 ---
 layout: default
-title:Gigapaxos
+title: Gigapaxos(Group scalability)
 tags:
 - Computer Science
 ---

-I have read this paper in sufficient detail. make notes.But I should make notes
+I have read this paper in sufficient detail. make notes.But I should make notes.